Seville Great House

 Repeated patterns from our past.

 We are like computers.
 Repeating ideas that one group deserves more than another.
-A mirroring reflection ricocheting back and fourth.
+A mirroring reflection ricocheting back and forth.

 A chaotic calamity waiting to be settled.